Hooverville: Population of Hoovervilles

 However, not every Hooverville fits this description.
-Photos from shantytowns across the country show images of families, including women and children, dwelling in their makeshift home.
+Photographs from shantytowns across the country show images of families, including women and children, dwelling in their makeshift home.

-Regardless of the gender of the residents, Hoovervilles served as a common ground for many different nationalities and ethnicities.
-Economic disparity in the United States during the 1930s was not limited to American born individuals.
+Regardless of the gender of the residents, Hoovervilles served as a common ground for many nationalities and ethnicities.
+Economic disparity in the United States during the 1930s was not limited to American-born individuals.
 Migrant workers and immigrants greatly suffered from the lack of work and made up a large portion of the Hoovervilles across the country.

-Roy's 1934 census in Seattle’s Hooverville provides a breakdown of the population by ethnicity and nationality.
+Roy's 1934 census in Seattle's Hooverville provides a breakdown of the population by ethnicity and nationality.
 His records show populations of Japanese, Mexican, Filipino, Native American, Costa Rican, Chilean, and Black men.
 Nearly 29 percent of the population was non-white.
 Among the white population, nationalities included English, Irish, Polish, Spanish, Italian, Russian, and Scandinavian.
-A few of the whites in Seattle’s Hooverville were poor migrants from the Midwest and Southern states.
+A few of the whites in Seattle's Hooverville were poor migrants from the Midwest and Southern states.

 Roy documents a unique spirit of tolerance and amiability between ethnic groups.
-He wrote that the racial barriers constructed in ‘normal’ society did not stand within the Hooverville.
+He wrote that the racial barriers constructed in 'normal' society did not stand within the Hooverville.
 Black and white men would share homes out of convenience and, likewise, exemplify camaraderie and friendship.
 Roy noted that only the Filipinos and Mexican men were segregated, generally due to language rather than racial discrimination.